Sally Gerber

-Sally Gerber (born 1927 in Fremont, Michigan) is the daughter of Daniel Frank Gerber who established the baby food enterprise Gerber Products Company.
+Sally Gerber (born 1927) is the daughter of Daniel Frank Gerber who established the baby food enterprise Gerber Products Company.

 Sally Gerber was ill as a baby, and when she was seven months old, her pediatrician recommended a diet of fruits and vegetables which her mother prepared for her daily.
 Her mother Dorothy soon grew tired of hand-straining fruits and vegetables every day.
 She turned to her husband "Dan", owner of the Fremont Canning Company along with his father Frank Daniel Gerber, for help.
-The Gerbers saw a potential business opportunity in canning baby food at a cheaper price than the alternative - expensive prescription baby food.
-They began devoting resources of Fremont Canning Company to baby food production.
-By 1928 the canning company was making five products: strained peas, prunes, carrots and spinach, and beef vegetable soup.
-Sally Gerber began answering many letters from customers when she was barely 10 years old, and continued to do so even when she became a company vice president.
-She is married to Robert H. Phinny., The Gerber Products Company is the largest maker of baby food for infants in the United States.